By Bobby Tanzilo Senior Editor/Writer Published Apr 21, 2025 at 1:01 PM

 Those numbers were down slightly over the previous year, when the Port set a record with 13,611 cruise passengers on eight ships making 33 calls.

-“The Great Lakes cruise industry is a big contributor to our region’s tourism,” said Mayor Cavalier Johnson.
-“Cruise passengers continue to see why Milwaukee is a highly desirable destination.
+“The Great Lakes cruise industry is a big contributor to our region’s tourism,” said Mayor Cavalier Johnson in 2024.
+“Cruise passengers continue to see why Milwaukee is a highly desirable destination."

 You can keep track of the comings and goings of cruise ships and other vessels using the Port’s online vessel tracker, which you can find here.